Thanksgiving is here, and that means one thing: Pie. Lots and lots of pie.

 The most curious recipe has to be Vinegar Pie, a custard filling flavored with cider vinegar.
 “Ranch-kitchen pie, truly delicious” says the introduction.
 Truly?
 I have a hard time believing this pie would catch flies or please men.

 But what do I know about that.

-Farm Journal’s Complete Pie Cookbook is out of print but available used here.
+The book is out of print but you may find copies online or at used bookstores.
 I found mine on the curb on W. 47th St. in Manhattan.